 Critics argue yeast ingredients can be linked to allergies.
 This may be true, but (like all allergies) only if your particular dog is allergic to the yeast itself.

 In addition, a vocal minority insists yeast can increase the risk of developing the life-threatening condition known as bloat.
 However, this is a claim we’ve not been able to scientifically verify.

 In any case, unless your dog is specifically allergic to it, yeast can still be considered a nutritious additive.

 What’s more noteworthy here is that brewers yeast contains about 48% protein, a factor that must be considered when judging the actual meat content of this dog food.

-Judging by its ingredients alone, PureVita canned dog food looks like an above-average wet product.
+Based on its ingredients alone, PureVita looks like an above-average wet product.